Collect Data with the Tableau Server Repository

 If your password includes special characters, then you must enclose the password in double quotes.

 Note: If you later decide that you want to disable remote access to the Tableau Server repository, use the

 tsm data-access repository-access disablecommand.
 The command disables external access to the repository.
 This will not disable access from localhost.
 For more information, see tsm data-access repository-access disable.

 This section describes how to connect to a custom set of tables from Tableau Server repository.
-For more information on the tables that you can connect to, see Workgroups Database.
+For more information on the tables that you can connect to, see About the Tableau Server Data Dictionary.

 In Tableau Desktop select Data > Connect to Data, and then select PostgreSQL as the database to connect to.

 Note: You might need to install the PostgreSQL database drivers.
 You can download drivers from www.tableau.com/support/drivers(Link opens in a new window).

 In the PostgreSQL connection dialog box, enter the name or URL for Tableau Server in the Server box.
 If you have a distributed server installation, enter the name or IP address of the node where the repository is hosted.